shruthin4/Portfolio-Chatbot/README.md

 - **Backend**: Flask (Python)
 - **Database**: ChromaDB (Vector Database)
 - **AI/ML**:
-  - Google Gemini API for natural language generation
+  - Google Gemini API for both text generation and embeddings
-  - Semantic embeddings for document retrieval
   - NLTK and spaCy for text processing
+  - Custom prompt engineering for persona-based responses
 - **Deployment**: Docker, Render Cloud

 ## 🏗️ Architecture

 1. **Document Processing Pipeline**:
    - Resume, projects, certifications, and other documents are processed and embedded
    - Technical notes and cheat sheets are categorized and embedded
+   - Google Gemini API creates semantic embeddings for all documents
-   - Text chunks are stored with metadata in ChromaDB
+   - Text chunks and embeddings are stored with metadata in ChromaDB
-   - Vector embeddings enable semantic similarity search

 2. **Query Processing Flow**:
    - User messages are processed using NLP techniques
+   - Queries are converted to embeddings using the same Gemini API
-   - Query vectors are compared with document vectors
+   - ChromaDB compares query embeddings with document embeddings
-   - Most relevant document chunks are retrieved
+   - Most relevant document chunks are retrieved based on similarity
    - Context-aware responses are generated using Gemini API

 ## 🚀 How It Works

-1. **Embeddings Creation**: Documents are split into manageable chunks and transformed into vector embeddings.
+1. **Embeddings Creation**: Documents are split into manageable chunks and transformed into vector embeddings using Gemini API.
 2. **User Interaction**: Visitors ask questions through a chat interface.
-3. **Semantic Search**: The system finds the most contextually relevant information from my documents.
+3. **Semantic Search**: The system finds the most contextually relevant information from my documents using embedding similarity.
 4. **Response Generation**: The AI generates personalized, conversational responses using the retrieved information.
 5. **Dynamic UI**: The chat interface updates in real-time with typing animations and smooth scrolling.